Life after Kony[ HIDE TEXT ][ SHOW TEXT ]

 Years of abductions, where children were forced to kill their own parents or friends in brutal initiations, has left the group both feared and hated.

 The International Criminal Court in The Hague has indicted their leader and self-styled messiah for crimes against humanity.
-African union troops are trying to hunt them down with the help of US Special Forces soldiers.
+African Union troops are trying to hunt them down with the help of US Special Forces soldiers.

-Most victims feel that government failed to protect them and that no real compensation and repairs took place, knowing that no money of the world can repair the physical and mental damages.
+Most victims feel that government failed to protect them and that no real compensation and repairs took place, knowing that no money in the world can repair the physical and mental damages.
 Many promises have been made by registration campaigns of them, mostly before special events like elections.